mahnazzzz/DB-AnalysisOfTwitterData/README.md

-# DB-AnalysisOfTwitterData

-#Assignment  Analysis of Twitter Data
+# Assignment  Analysis of Twitter Data

 Implement a small database application, which imports a dataset of Twitter tweets from the CSV file into database.